KrypticHash/MacARoo/README.md

 ---

-Disclaimer: MacARoo is intended for educational and ethical purposes only.
-Please respect the laws and regulations of your jurisdiction while using this tool.
-We're not responsible for any misuse.
-Stay cool, stay responsible! 👾👌
+## Disclaimer

+This script is provided as-is and should be used responsibly and in accordance with applicable laws and regulations.
+Changing MAC addresses may have unintended consequences on network connectivity and security.
+The author(s) of this script are not responsible for any misuse, damage, or legal issues caused by its use.

+Remember, with great power comes great responsibility!
+Use MacARoo wisely. 🦸‍♂️